mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 Layertree - Table of Content
 ****************************

-The layertree diplays the layer.
-The Table of Content allows you to de/activate layer in the map.
+The layertree diplays the layers and Service folders.
+The layertree allows you to de/activate layer in the map, shows metadata, .

 Class, Widget & Style
 ======================

-* Class: Mapbender\\CoreBundle\\Element\\layertree
+* Class: Mapbender\\CoreBundle\\Element\\Layertree
 * Widget: mapbender.element.layertree.js
 * Style: mapbender.elements.css